San7o/ssap/README.md

 ```

 ## Usage
-Ssap is useful to generate safely store random password in a central location.
+Ssap is useful to generate and safely store random passwords in your local disk.

 You can generate a new password using the `new` option:
 ```bash